 Mountain Gorilla Diet

 Mountain Gorilla Diet or what do gorillas eat article will contain a description of what gorillas really feed on and in which quantity.
 Mountain gorillas are found in East and Central Africa in Uganda, Rwanda and the Democratic Republic of the Congo.
-Virunga National Park of the Congo, Volcanoes National Park of Rwanda and Uganda’s Mgahinga Gorilla and Bwindi Impenetrable National Parks are the four parks in Africa that are blessed to host the endangered mountain gorillas that are about 1063 in number.
+Virunga National Park of the Congo, Volcanoes National Park or Simply Volcanoes national park Rwanda of Rwanda and Uganda’s Mgahinga Gorilla and Bwindi Impenetrable National Parks are the four parks in Africa that are blessed to host the endangered mountain gorillas that are about 1063 in number.
 Bwindi Impenetrable National Park inhabits more than half of the total gorilla population in the world.
 These national parks are dense tropical rainforests that some, like Bwindi, are impenetrable.

 The mountain gorillas that are inhabited in those parks are the largest primates in the world and are herbivorous thus need a lot of food to enable their survival.
 The mountain gorilla diet is composed of plant life and they are known to feed on over 140 plant species.
 Fleshy leaves, shoots, vines, grass and stems of plants make up 86% of their diet whereas 7% is made of edible roots, with flowers and fruits taking up 3% and 2% respectively.
 The rest of the percentage in their diet is made of small insects like ants, snails, and grubs.
 Due to the high altitude area that mountain gorillas stay in, there are less fruit growth thus their low intake of fruits in their diet.